The Ugly Stepsister: Plot

-When Elvira encounters Prince Julian by chance in the woods, he mocks her for her ugliness and is revealed to be a shallow womanizer, but Elvira clings to her belief that he is a good man.
-One night, Elvira discovers Agnes having sex with Isak, a stable man, and reports it to Rebekka.
-Disgusted, Rebekka throws Isak out and makes Agnes a servant girl, and the family starts calling her Cinderella.
-As the royal ball approaches, Elvira becomes malnourished and her hair starts falling out in clumps due to the tapeworm.
-Meanwhile, Alma has her first period but does not tell her mother for fear she will be subjected to the same pain Elvira is experiencing.
-Rebekka also has Agnes pulled from finishing school, leaving no one in the starring role for the dance the school will perform at the ball.
-Due to her weight loss and cosmetic surgeries, Elvira is put in to fulfill it.
+Elvira and Alma take a ride through the forest, where Elvira reveals the tapeworm egg.
+Disgusted, Alma rides off, leaving her sister behind.
+Elvira swallows the egg.
+When Elvira encounters Prince Julian in the woods by chance, he mocks her appearance and is revealed to be a shallow womanizer, though Elvira continues to be smitten with him.
+That night, Elvira discovers Agnes having sex with Isak, the stable boy, and tells Rebekka.
+Disgusted, Rebekka throws Isak out and makes Agnes a servant, with the family calling her Cinderella.
+As the royal ball approaches, Elvira becomes malnourished and her hair starts falling out due to the tapeworm.
+Meanwhile, Alma has her first period, but does not tell her mother for fear she will be subjected to the same horrors as Elvira.
+Rebekka also has Agnes pulled from finishing school.
+Due to her improved appearance, Elvira takes over the starring role for the dance the school will perform at the ball.